Brawn Over Brains

 On The Downside

-The Hyundai Tucson is a very excellent compact crossover SUV, with an potent diesel engine, supremely good driving dynamics, and solid handling, but if there’s something that lets the Tucson down, it would be its dwindling list of standard features.
+The Hyundai Tucson is a very excellent compact crossover SUV, with an potent diesel engine, supremely good driving dynamics, and solid handling, but if there’s something that lets the Tucson down, it would be its disappointing list of standard features.
 Remember the small bin I mentioned just aft of the gear shifter?
-In 2016, when the Tucson GLS came out, it came with an electronic parking brake that was supposed to be there, as well as LED headlamps, LED tail lights, panoramic sunroof, leather interior, reverse camera, and a powered tailgate.
-Even with the Tucson being decontented, it came with a P60,000 price hike come 2017.
+In 2016, when the Tucson GLS first came out, it was equipped with an electronic parking brake, but that feature is MIA now.
+It was also equipped with LED headlamps, LED tail lights, a panoramic sunroof, leather interior, reverse camera, and a powered tailgate.
+Even with the Tucson being decontented, it came with a disappointing P60,000 price hike in 2017.